{{item.title}}

 PwC’s Data Input Catalog is at the centre of PwC’s end-to-end process for Pillar Two.
 The Data Input Catalog defines the data requirements for Pillar Two, giving MNEs a comprehensive understanding of the amount of work that lies ahead of them and can help MNEs anticipate the unique challenges they will face.
 Acting as the foundation to develop an extensive data strategy, assess operational preparedness, or determine a modelling approach, PwC’s Data Input Catalog is the core to Pillar Two readiness.

-The main rule of Pillar Two is the so-called Income Inclusion Rule (IIR), which imposes a top-up tax at the parent level on a jurisdictional basis in case an entity (or entities) is (or are) not subject to the consolidated ETR of 15% within that jurisdiction.
-In addition, the Undertaxed Payments Rule (UTPR) will act as a backstop and will apply where the IIR has not captured the entire top-up tax, including in the jurisdiction of the Ultimate Parent.
+The main rule of Pillar Two is the so-called Qualified Domestic Minimum Top-up Tax (QDMTT) which imposes a top-up tax on a jurisdictional basis in case an entity (or entities) is (or are) not subject to a consolidated ETR of 15% within that jurisdiction.
+If a jurisdiction does not implement a QDMTT, other countries can impose a top-up tax at the Ultimate Parent via the Income Inclusion Rule (IIR).
+In addition, the Undertaxed Payments Rule (UTPR) will act as a backstop and will apply where the QDMTT and IIR have not captured the entire top-up tax, including in the jurisdiction of the Ultimate Parent.
 The IIR and the UTPR are together referred to as the GloBE-rules.
+If the safe harbour rules apply for the QDMTT, IIR and the UTPR, no full calculations are required under the Globe-rules and/or QDMTT.
+The UTPR will not apply in case of the UTPR Safe Harbour applies.

 The OECD has recommended that the Pillar Two rules become effective in 2024, with the exception of the Undertaxed Profits Rule (UTPR) which is recommended to become effective in 2025.
-The EU Member States formally adopted the Minimum Tax Directive on December 15, 2022 and Member States shall transpose the Directive into their domestic law by December 31, 2023.
-Many other countries are working on their domestic rules to implement Pillar Two.
-Nevertheless, many multinationals already are subject to Pillar Two since the transition rules capture certain transactions occurring on or after November 30, 2021.
+The EU Member States formally adopted the Minimum Tax Directive on December 15, 2022 and Member States should have transposed the Directive into their domestic law by December 31, 2023.
+For an overview of the status per jurisdiction, please use PwC’s Pillar Two Country Tracker.
+On19 December 2023, the legislative proposal of the Minimum Tax Act 2024 was adopted by the Senate.
+Nevertheless, many multinationals were already subject to Pillar Two since the transition rules capture certain transactions occurring on or after November 30, 2021.

 We can help you assess and model the likely financial and operational consequences of Pillar Two.